 - Natria and Roundup are completely different herbicidal formulations with no shared active ingredients.

-- Both Natria and Roundup are non-selective herbicides—they attack all types of plants, including weeds, grasses, trees, and garden plants.
+- Both Natria and Roundup are non-selective herbicides—they attack all types of plants, including weeds, grasses, trees, garden plants, and unwanted vegetation.

 - Both Natria and Roundup are post-emergent herbicides.
 They attack actively growing plants only and do not prevent seeds from sprouting.